Selected

 The locals call Jeju-do the "Hawaii of the Orient" as they are attracted to the natural treasures of the island.

 So, obviously, as island enthusiasts, we had to spend a week here exploring the island.
-The entire island is a World Heritage Site, and the nature is admittedly a big draw, with the island often clothed in swirling mist.
+The nature is admittedly a big draw, howver we think that the real treasure is the people and odd culture characterized by the Haenyeos.

 Location: off the coast of South Korea